Why It Works

 Whisk together white rice flour, granulated sugar, cornstarch, pumpkin pie spice, baking soda, salt, ginger, and xanthan gum in a large bowl.
-In a small bowl, whisk together pumpkin puree, vegetable oil, eggs, and orange juice.
+In a small bowl, whisk together pumpkin purée, vegetable oil, eggs, and orange juice.
 Add pumpkin mixture to the dry ingredients and whisk until smooth.

 Fill prepared muffin cups about 2/3 full.
 Bake until cupcakes are golden brown and spring back to the touch, about 25 minutes.
 Remove from oven and place on a wire rack to cool.
 Repeat with any remaining batter.

-For the Cream Cheese Icing: Using a stand mixer fitted with the paddle or handheld electric beaters, beat together cream cheese and butter until softened and creamy.
+For the Cream Cheese Icing: Using a stand mixer fitted with the paddle attachment or handheld electric beaters, beat together cream cheese and butter until softened and creamy.
 Add powdered sugar and vanilla.
 Whip until light and smooth.
 Spread on cooled cupcakes (if you ice warm cupcakes, the icing will melt.)
-Store cupcakes, covered, on the counter for up to three days.
+Store cupcakes, covered, on the counter for up to 3 days.

 2 (12-cup) muffin tins; cupcake liners; stand mixer or handheld electric beaters